O-X-L/haproxy-geoip/README.md

 [Read the documentation](https://github.com/superstes/geoip-lookup-service) on how to use it.

+You need to use the lua/geoip_lookup_w_go_backend.lua script.

+It is recommended to start Go-Backend with `-plain` command line argument to get the variable in plain text format.

 #### via Python-Backend

 To query the MMDB databases, you will have to install the [maxminddb python-module](https://github.com/maxmind/MaxMind-DB-Reader-python):